 Our expense levels are based, in part, on expected future sales.
 If sales levels in a particular quarter do not meet expectations, we may be unable to adjust operating expenses quickly enough to compensate for the shortfall of sales, and our results of operations may be adversely affected.
 We encountered this adverse effect on our operating results during our recent history starting with the quarter ended March 31, 2007 through the quarter ended January 3, 2009.
 In addition, we have historically made a significant portion of each quarter's product shipments near the end of the quarter.
-If that pattern continues, any delays in shipment of products could have a material adverse effect on results of operations for such quarter.
-Due to these and other factors, we believe that quarter to quarter and year to year comparisons of our past operating results may not be meaningful.
+If that pattern continues, any delays in shipment of products could have a material adverse effect on results of operating results may not be meaningful.
 You should not rely on our results for any quarter or year as an indication of our future performance.
 Our operating results in future quarters and years may be below expectations, which would likely cause the price of our common stock to fall.